Sigcheck

 How to verify file signatures using Sigcheck from the SysInternals Suite?

 SigCheck is a command line tool from the SysInternals Suite developed to scan PE files and verify if theyβre signed.
 A majority of malware identified in the wild is not signed, however it should be kept in mind that advanced malware have leveraged stolen certificates.
-SigCheck also contains an option to check files hashes against VirusTotal.
+SigCheck also contains an option to check files hashes against .

 Unsigned files within legitimate paths such as \System32